autodidaddict/kevinhoffman-dot-blog/content/about.md

 Hello, I'm Kevin Hoffman.
 You may remember me from such specials as [wasmCloud](https://wasmcloud.dev), [Cosmonic](https://cosmonic.com), or even some books I've written, including _Programming WebAssembly with Rust_, _Cloud Native Go_, _Building Microservices with ASP.NET Core_, and dozens more that are now outdated and irrelevant, or those two fantasy novels I wrote that no one reads.

 This blog is a venue for my thoughts and ramblings that are unconnected to my professional outlets.

+You can find me on <a rel="me" href="https://mastodon.world/@autodidaddict">Mastodon</a> as well as LinkedIn, Github, and Discord.